cortex-lab/Suite2P/registers2p/Readme.md

 ### 6. Outputs ###
 Click "Save analysis..." to save registered ROIs (and targets) for subsequent analysis in a variable called regi with fields:
 - rois.idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond the 2 time-points.
-Elements are the indices of raw Suite2P ROIs in the F_..._proc.mat file, not parsed by the iscell classifer.
-I.e. an element that equals 10 in rois.idcs is truly ROI 10 in F_..._proc.mat.
+Elements are the indices of raw Suite2P ROIs in the F...proc.mat file, not parsed by the iscell classifer.
+I.e. an element that equals 10 in rois.idcs is truly ROI 10 in F...proc.mat.
 Use this to index directly into dat.Fcell/dat.FcellNeu.
 - rois.iscell_idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond to time-points.
-Elements are the indices of Suite2P ROIs in the F_..._proc.mat file after being parsed by the iscell classifier.
+Elements are the indices of Suite2P ROIs in the F...proc.mat file after being parsed by the iscell classifier.
 If you are only importing positively classified ROIs (iscell == 1) then use this to index into your resulting matrix directly: classfied_cells(rois.iscell_idcs,:).
 If you are importing all ROIs (iscell==1 || iscell == 0) then index into this matrix using non-negative indices of iscell: nn_idcs = find(iscell);nonclassified_cells(nn_idcs(rois.iscell_idcs),:);
 - targets.idcs = n * 3 matrix where n is the number of targets that you imported, columns 1 and 2 are the two time-points and column 3 is 0 | 1 depending on whether the target has overlapping ROIs across days (1) or only has an ROI on one/other/neither day (0).
 Elements in the first 2 columns are nan if no ROI overlapped with that target, or indices of raw Suite2P ROIs not parsed by the iscell classifier (see roi.idcs above).
 - targets.iscell_idcs = n * 3 matrix where n is the number of targets that you imported, columns 1 and 2 are the two time-points and column 3 is 0 | 1 depending on whether the target has overlapping ROIs across days (1) or only has an ROI on one/other/neither day (0).
 Elements in the first 2 columns are NaN if no ROI overlapped with that target, or indices of Suite2P ROIs after they have been parsed with the iscell classifier (see roi.iscell_idcs above).